RyanNgCT/CS2030/W1Lect/README.md

 ## Java Generics
 - Python, we use the built-in `list()` so in Java, there is also an equivalent `List`.
 - initialise list using the `List.of()` method, passing in one or more arguments.
-	- type contained within the `List` wrapper class does not seem to matter -> infer type of list.
+	- type contained within the `List` wrapper class does not seem to matter $\implies$ infer the type of list.
 - need the wrapper type for individual elements (i.e. can specify `List<Integer>` but **NOT** `List<int>`)

 ## Functional Programming Principles